elastic/elasticsearch-specification/docs/style-guide.md

 }
 ```

-You can automatically apply them by running `npm run lint:fix --prefix specification`.
+You can automatically apply them by running `make format-code`.
 Those rules are enforced in CI, if you don't follow them, the build will fail.

 ## Merge definitions